torchhound/Poker/README.md

 #Poker

-Lets the user input a number of a number of players P and a number of trials N. Then it plays N rounds of texas hold-em with P players and 1 deck.
-Returns the percentage of those N rounds in which the player with the best cards after the flop ended up winning the round.
-So specifically, for each round, after the flop it finds the player with the best cards, and sets total += 1 if that player wins the round, and total += 0 if that player doesn't win.
-Returns count / N.
+Lets the user input a number of players P and a number of trials N. The program then plays N rounds of Texas Hold-Em with P players and 1 deck.
+Finally, it returns the percentage of those N rounds in which the player with the best cards after the flop ended up winning the round.

 ##Requirements

 Python 2.7

 deuces

+##Usage

+`py -2 pokerDeuces.py players trials`